NISRA

 Project Overview:

-Imagine browsing you’re favorite website and can’t read the information?
+Imagine browsing your favorite website but struggling to read the information.
 How would that make you feel?

 Problem Statement: